suzannepk/mpi_parallel/README.md

 -
   - C code allocates memory in two main ways: the stack and the heap.
 These are not physical locations in memory, but rather two different ways the C compiler and runtime manage memory.
      - Stack: Fast, automatically managed memory for local variables; size must be known at compile time and disappears when the function ends.
+       - The serial code above places the entire set of vectors in a single pool of stack memory.
+       - Stack allocations look like this 'double a[N], b[N]' in the program above.
      - Heap: Flexible, manually managed memory for data that can change size or outlive a single function; allocated with functions called malloc/free at runtime.
-     -
--This code places the entire set of vectors in a single pool of stack memory.
+      - We'll use malloc in the parallel version of this code below.

 # Parallel Thinking